3 Reasons Why Flea Market Vendors Should Be on Facebook

 Ready to Take the Social Media Leap?

 First, take a look at other business Facebook pages first to get a feel for how they do things.
 (Hint: start by checking out our page (Shipshewana Auction & Flea Market).
-Here’s a link to our Facebook page if you haven’t already been there.
+Here’s a link to our Facebook page if you haven’t already been there and like us while you're there!

 Once you've taken a look at how other businesses post things, go ahead and create your business page!
 Here's a step-by-step guide to helping you create your business page from Post Planner.
 (Hint: You will need a personal Facebook page first if you don’t already have one!)